woolman/drupal-modules/woolman_camp/readme.md

 * Camps and shuttles are CiviEvent Types
 * Camp sessions and shuttle trips are CiviEvents
+* Fees are calculated using custom code, not Civi price sets
 * Campers and parents are Civi Contacts
 * Families are tracked via Civi relationships (we don't use Households)
 * Enrollment forms are hard-coded with drupal FAPI and push Civi data using the api